stdlib-js/stdlib/tools/make/README.md

 ##### Sources

-To list all source files, excluding examples and tests,
+To list all source files, excluding examples, benchmarks, and tests,

 ``` bash
 $ make list-sources